anasedova/anasedova.github.io/_pages/teaching.md

 - Deep Learning for Natural Language Processing

 ### Winter 2023/2024
+- Capabilities and Limitations of language-based AI models
 - Introduction to programming

-### Summer 2024
+### Summer 2023
 - Introduction to programming

-### Winter 2023/2024
+### Winter 2022/2023
-- Capabilities and Limitations of language-based AI models
+- Computational Linguistics
+- Text Mining for Non-Computer Scientists on the Example of Discourse Analysis
+-
 ### Summer 2022
 - Topics in Deep Learning and Natural Language Processing
 - Scientific Data Management

-### Winter 2022/2023
-- Computational Linguistics
-- Text Mining for Non-Computer Scientists on the Example of Discourse Analysis